What’s your name and the name of your band?

 And what do you do in the band?

-Do you think that you have achieved what you set out to do?
+Do you think you've achieved what you set out to do?

 What makes you happiest about what you're doing?

-How do you all find time to work with so many musicians?
+How do you find time to work with so many musicians?

 When are you doing your thing next?

 “Saturday January 29 at The Toff In Town.
 We're releasing a special limited edition split single with Canos supported by Language Of The Birds.
 Bring your ‘22's and dancing shoes’, it's gonna be HUGE!”